lardemua/SmObEx/README.md

 - [ ] Move using MoveIt
 - [ ] Calibrate Xtion
      - [x] Configure Rviz with Xtion + Robot
-     - [ ] Obtained the tf from the end effector to tha camera
+     - [ ] Obtained the tf from the end effector to the camera
      - [ ] Implemented the tf

 # Built with